Frequently Asked Questions (FAQ)

 Project Expansion + Costs

-How Do You Cost Out Projects?
+How Much Does UI/UX Design Cost, and How Do You Cost Out Projects?

 Depending on the project, we offer Project Based fixed rates (preferable) or if the project scope is vague or nascent, we'll work on an Agency Retainer utilizing blocks of time - which we discuss further down.
 Sometimes it's hybrid of both fixed cost + hourly.

-We use a simple method to cost out projects — we review the entire scope of work or request for proposal, estimate how many hours the project will take from start to finish and multiply the Production Time estimate by our Hourly Rate to come up with a fixed cost.
-We've been doing this for 24+ years, and are really good at figuring project costs.
+We use a simple method to cost out projects - we review the entire scope of work or request for proposal, estimate how many hours the project will take from start to finish and multiply the Production Time estimate by our Hourly Rate to come up with a fixed cost.
+We've been doing this for 25+ years, and are really good at figuring project costs.
 If the project takes longer, there are no additional charges provided the reason is not scope expansion or Client back tracking.
 If it takes a slightly shorter duration, there are no refunds.

 We require a non-refundable retainer of 50% of the total project cost before we start.
 The remaining 50% is due upon completion and before we turn over the final source files.
-For startups, the remaining 50% is due before we start the 2nd half of the project — we'll discuss the break point milestone together.

 What If We Need to Expand the Project Scope After We've Started?